Spatially-resolved Spectroscopic Analysis of Ly$\alpha$ Haloes: Radial Evolution of the Ly$\alpha$ Line Profile out to 60 kpc: Data description and analysis

 \section{Data description and analysis}

-The MUSE eXtremely Deep Field \citep[MXDF,][]{bacon22} has a field of view of 1' in diameter, with the longest exposure time of approximately 140 hours, and shortest exposure time of several hours.
-The MXDF is the deepest spectroscopic survey ever performed, reaching an unresolved emission line median $\mathrm{ 1\sigma }$ surface brightness limit of $\mathrm{ <10^{-19}\,erg\,s^{-1} \, cm^{-2} \, arcsec^{-2} } $.
-The MXDF survey enables studies of extremely low surface brightness emission, such as the detection of a cosmic web in \lya\ emission on scales of several cMpc \citep{bacon21}.
+The MXDF \citep{bacon22} has a field of view of 1' in diameter, with the longest exposure time of approximately 140 hours, and the shortest exposure time of several hours, reaching an unresolved emission line median $\mathrm{ 1\sigma }$ surface brightness limit of $\mathrm{ <10^{-19}\,erg\,s^{-1} \, cm^{-2} \, arcsec^{-2} } $.
+The very deep exposure of the MXDF enables studies of extremely low surface brightness emission, such as the detection of a cosmic web in \lya\ emission on scales of several cMpc \citep{bacon21}.
 The survey design, sky coverage and data reduction of the MXDF are described in \citet{bacon22}. \citet{bacon22} also provide the redshifts, multi-band photometry, morphological and spectral properties, as well as measurements of the stellar mass and star formation rate of all the galaxies discovered by the deep MUSE observations in the Hubble Ultra Deep Field (HUDF).

-In total 420 LAEs have been detected in the MXDF.
-In this study, we focus on LAEs in the redshift range $3<z<4$, where the cosmological surface brightness dimming is relatively weak, the efficiency of MUSE is high, and there is no strong atmospheric OH emission.
+A total of 420 LAEs have been detected in the MXDF at $3 \lesssim z \lesssim 6.5$.
+In this study, we focus on LAEs in the redshift range $3<z<4$, where the cosmological surface brightness dimming is relatively weak, the IGM absorption is low, the efficiency of MUSE is high, and there are no strong atmospheric OH emissions.
 There are 155 LAEs in this redshift range.
-The median \lya\ luminosity ($\mathrm{L_{Ly\alpha}}$) of these LAEs is approximately $\mathrm{ 10^{41.1} erg\,s^{-1}}$.
+The distribution of redshift, \lya\ luminosity, \lya\ line rest-frame FWHM, and S/N of \lya\ line of the LAE sample can be found in Fig.~1 of Paper~I. The median redshift is 3.41.
+The median \lya\ luminosity ($\mathrm{L_{Ly\alpha}}$) of these LAEs is approximately $\mathrm{ 10^{41.1} erg\,s^{-1}}$, with the 90th percentile $\mathrm{ 10^{41.8} erg\,s^{-1}}$ and the 10th percentile $\mathrm{ 10^{40.6} erg\,s^{-1}}$.
 The median stellar mass ($\mathrm{M_*}$) is approximately $\mathrm{ 10^{7.6} M_\odot}$.
-More details of this LAE sample are presented in \citet{bacon22} and Paper~I. In Paper~I we estimate the typical virial radius ($r_{vir}$) of this LAE sample based on the $r_{vir}$ - UV magnitude relation predicted by the semi-analytic model of \citet{garel15}.
+These characteristics make our sample representative of the fainter and lower mass populations of LAE compared to previous studies \citep[e.g.][]{leclercq20,gallego21,erb22}.
+More details of this LAE sample are presented in \citet{bacon22} and Paper~I. In Paper~I, we estimate the typical virial radius ($r_{vir}$) of this LAE sample based on the $r_{vir}$ - UV magnitude relation predicted by the semi-analytic model of \citet{garel15}.
 The typical virial radius $r_{vir}$ of the sample is approximately 20~kpc.
+The median $\mathrm{M_*}$ of the LAE sample also corresponds to a similar estimation of $r_{vir} \approx 23$~kpc, based on the stellar-to-halo mass relation given in \citet{girelli20}.
+In the wavelength range corresponding to $3<z<4$, the spectral resolution of MUSE is approximately 150~km/s.